Igalia/cog/CONTRIBUTING.md

 * create a build directory
 * cd into this directory.
 This is where your build files will be stored.
 * run "cmake -DCOG_PLATFORM_X11=ON -DCOG_PLATFORM_GTK4=ON .." to generate the build files.
-* Then run the make command to generate the binaries You just finished building cog.
+* Then run the make command to generate the binaries.

+You just finished building cog.
 To run it, run "COG_MODULEDIR=$PWD/modules ./cog --platform=gtk4 https://www.igalia.com/" while in the build directory.
 If you are running Wayland, this will startup fine.